ideal-lab5/idn-sdk/contracts/idn-example-consumer-contract/README.md

 1. **Subscription Creation**: Creates a new subscription to receive randomness
 2. **Subscription Management**: Demonstrates pausing, reactivating, and updating subscriptions
-3. **Pulse-Based Randomness Reception**: Implements the RandomnessReceiver trait to handle incoming pulses
+3. **Pulse-Based Randomness Reception**: Implements the IdnConsumer trait to handle incoming pulses
 4. **State Management**: Stores and provides access to received randomness and pulse data
 5. **Configurable Parameters**: Allows setting network-specific parameters at instantiation time